codecentric/hikaku/docs/spring.md

 Please refer to the list of [all features](features.md).
 To check the feature support for this converter.
 You will find a list of spring specific features that are supported below.

-### Check endpoints
+### Paths

-+ Supporting RequestMapping annotation
++ Supports RequestMapping annotation
   + _Example:_ `@RequestMapping("/todos")`

-+ Supporting all HTTP method based mapping annotations (DeleteMapping, GetMapping, PatchMapping, PostMapping, PutMapping)
++ Supports all HTTP method based mapping annotations (DeleteMapping, GetMapping, PatchMapping, PostMapping, PutMapping)
   + _Example:_ `@GetMapping("/todos")`

-+ Supporting endpoint definition on class level, method level and a combination of both.
++ Supports endpoint definition on class level, method level and a combination of both.

-+ Supporting multiple endpoint definitions on all HTTP method based mapping annotations
++ Supports multiple path definitions on all HTTP method based mapping annotations
   + _Example:_ `@GetMapping(value = ["/todos", "todo/list"])`

-+ RequestMapping annotation having multiple path mappings and/or multiple HTTP methods.
++ Supports multiple path definitions on RequestMapping annotation
   + _Example:_ `@RequestMapping(value = ["/todos", "todo/list"], method = [RequestMethod.POST, RequestMethod.GET])`

-+ Endpoints using regex for path parameter
++ Supports endpoints using regex for path parameter
   + _Example:_ `@RequestMapping("/{id:[0-9]+}")`

-### Check query parameter
+### HTTP method

++ Supports RequestMapping annotation
+  + _Example:_ `@RequestMapping(method = GET)`

++ Supports all HTTP method based mapping annotations (DeleteMapping, GetMapping, PatchMapping, PostMapping, PutMapping)
+  + _Example:_ `@GetMapping("/todos")`

+### Query parameters

-+ Check parameter name using variable name
++ Supports parameter name using variable name
   + _Example:_ `@RequestParam tag: String`

-+ Check parameter name defined by 'value'
++ Supports parameter name defined by 'value'
   + _Example:_ `@RequestParam(value = "tag") otherName: String`

-+ Check parameter name defined by alias 'name'
++ Supports parameter name defined by alias 'name'
   + _Example:_ `@RequestParam(name = "tag") otherName: String`

-+ Throw an exception in case both 'value' and 'name' are set.
-This is good to fail fast.
-Otherwise this would only throw an error during runtime.
++ Throws an exception in case both 'value' and 'name' are set.
   + _Example:_ `@RequestParam(value = "param", name = "other") foo: String`

-+ Check if parameter is required depending on value of 'required' attribute
++ Checks if a parameter is required depending on the value of the 'required' attribute
   + _Example:_ `@RequestParam(required = false) foo: String`

-+ Check if parameter is required depending on the existence of 'defaultValue' attribute
++ Checks if a parameter is required depending on the existence of the 'defaultValue' attribute
   + _Example:_ `@RequestParam(value = "tag", defaultValue = "all")`

-### Check path parameter
+### Path parameters

-+ Check parameter name using variable name
++ Supports parameter name using variable name
   + _Example:_ `@PathVariable id: Int`

-+ Check parameter name defined by 'value'
++ Supports parameter name defined by 'value'
   + _Example:_ `@PathVariable(value = "id") otherName: Int`

-+ Check parameter name defined by alias 'name'
++ Supports parameter name defined by alias 'name'
   + _Example:_ `@PathVariable(name = "id") otherName: Int`

 + Throw an exception in case both 'value' and 'name' are set.
-This is good to fail fast.
-Otherwise this would only throw an error during runtime.
   + _Example:_ `@PathVariable(value = "param", name = "other") foo: Int`

-### Check header parameter
+### Header parameters

-+ Check parameter name using variable name
++ Supports parameter name using variable name
   + _Example:_ `@RequestHeader useCache: String`

-+ Check parameter name defined by 'value'
++ Supports parameter name defined by 'value'
   + _Example:_ `@RequestParam(value = "use-cache") otherName: String`

-+ Check parameter name defined by alias 'name'
++ Supports parameter name defined by alias 'name'
   + _Example:_ `@RequestHeader(name = "use-cache") otherName: String`

 + Throw an exception in case both 'value' and 'name' are set.
-This is good to fail fast.
-Otherwise this would only throw an error during runtime.
   + _Example:_ `@RequestHeader(value = "param", name = "other") foo: String`

-+ Check if parameter is required depending on value of 'required' attribute
++ Checks if a parameter is required depending on the value of the 'required' attribute
   + _Example:_ `@RequestHeader(required = false) foo: String`

-+ Check if parameter is required depending on the existence of 'defaultValue' attribute
++ Checks if a parameter is required depending on the existence of the 'defaultValue' attribute
   + _Example:_ `@RequestHeader(value = "tracker-id", defaultValue = "2394")`

+### Produces

++ Supports RequestMapping annotation
+  + _Example:_ `@RequestMapping(produces = "text/plain")`

++ Supports all HTTP method based mapping annotations (DeleteMapping, GetMapping, PatchMapping, PostMapping, PutMapping)
+  + _Example:_ `@GetMapping(produces = "text/plain")`

++ Supports default value in case no produces definition has been set

++ Supports text/plain if the return value is a String and no produces definition has been set

 ## Currently not supported